 THE DIRECTORS – PRODUCERS

-In 2007, they produced their first film, Asiemut, following their 8000 KM adventure by bike in Asia, won 35 awards around the world, in addition to being distributed in forty countries and be broadcast on several TV channels including ARTE, RTBF, TSR, RAI, Al Jazeera and Télé-Québec.
-Then they presented Asiemut in “cinema-conferences” in the province of Québec with Les Grands Explorateurs and in several events in Canada, the United States, Belgium, Luxembourg, France, Poland, Germany and Switzerland.
-Asiemut was also screened with the Banff World Tour.
-In 2007, Melanie also published her first book, Cadence, which tells their long cycling journey in Asia.
+In 2007, they produced their first film, Asiemut, documenting their 8000 km adventure by bike in Asia.
+It won 35 awards around the world, in addition to being distributed in 40 countries and be broadcast on several TV channels including ARTE, RTBF, TSR, RAI, Al Jazeera and Télé-Québec.
+Then Olivier and Mélanie presented Asiemut in “cinema-conferences” in the province of Québec with Les Grands Explorateurs and in several events in Canada, the United States, Belgium, Luxembourg, France, Poland, Germany and Switzerland.
+Asiemut was also screened with the Banff Film Festival World Tour.
+In 2007, Mélanie also published her first book, Cadence, which tells their long cycling journey in Asia.

 In 2010, the duo of filmmakers founded MÖ FILMS, a film production company dedicated to documentaries.
-Their second film, Encounters (2011), tells the story of a group of young Innu, Hurons-Wendat and Saguenéens who are travelling along an ancient trail that connects the Lac Saint-Jean to Québec City.
+Their second film, Encounters (2011), tells the story of a group of young Innu, Hurons-Wendat and Saguenéens who travel along an ancient trail that connects the Lac Saint-Jean to Québec City.
 Encounters was singled out by the National Geographic Society and won several international awards.
 At the same time, their satirical environmental short film, Ice Philosophy, was screened at a number of festivals around the world.

-Their newest feature documentary, Québékoisie, questions the complex relationship between non-Aboriginal Quebecers and First Nations in Quebec.
-Launched at the Rencontres Internationales du Documentaire de Montréal in late November 2013, Québékoisie won there the Magnus Isacsson Prize awarded to a film showing an exceptional social consciousness.
-Québékoisie was then largely broadcast in the province of Québec, including the Cinéma Cartier in Québec City where he stayed 15 weeks and at the Cinéma Beaubien in Montreal where he was screened for 5 weeks.
-Québékoisie is then in the TOP 5 most viewed Canadian films in theaters from January 24 to February 20, 2014 and is nominated for a JUTRA AWARD for Best Documentary Feature Film.
-This film won several awards, including the “Grand Prize – Best Feature Documentary” at the Rhode Island International Film Festival and the “Work of the Year Award” presented by the “Conseil des arts et des lettres du Québec“.
-In the fall of 2016, Québékoisie is broadcasted in over 200 countries and territories, in about twenty languages, on TV5 Monde.
+Their third feature documentary, Québékoisie, questions the complex relationship between non-Aboriginal Quebecers and First Nations in Quebec.
+Launched at the Montreal International Documentary Festival in November 2013, Québékoisie won there the Magnus Isacsson Prize awarded to a film showing an exceptional social consciousness.
+Québékoisie was then largely broadcast in the province of Québec, including the Cinéma Cartier in Québec City where it stayed 15 weeks, and the Cinéma Beaubien in Montreal where it was screened for 5 weeks.
+In 2014, Québékoisie was in the TOP 5 most viewed Canadian films in theaters from January 24 th to February 20 th, and was nominated for a Jutra Award for Best Documentary Feature Film.
+This film won several awards, including the Grand Prize – Best Feature Documentary at the Rhode Island International Film Festival and the Work of the Year Award presented by the Conseil des arts et des lettres du Québec.
+In the fall of 2016, Québékoisie was broadcast in over 200 countries and territories, in about 20 languages, on TV5 Monde.